spectrocloud/librarium/content/docs/04-clusters/04-sandbox-clusters/sandbox-cluster-quickstart.md

 # Getting Started with Sandbox  Clusters

-With the Palette Sandbox  Cluster option, you can deploy additional Kubernetes clusters within an existing cluster to provide users and teams with sandbox  cluster environments.
+With the Palette Sandbox Cluster option, you can deploy additional Kubernetes clusters that run as nested clusters within an existing Host Cluster.

 There are certain advantages to use a sandbox  cluster environment.
 For example, you are free to operate with admin level privileges, while simultaneously ensuring strong isolation, reducing operational overhead, and improving resource utilization.